Doctor of Pharmacy: Bangladesh

 At present a five-year professional degree is offered in various public universities in Bangladesh.
 Previously, it was a four-year degree (Graduation) and a one-year degree (Post-Graduation) in Pharmacy is offered in numerous universities of Bangladesh.
 The study material is taught in English.
 The textbooks, exams as well as thesis are also provided in English.
-The universities are the University of Dhaka since 1964, Jahangirnagar University since 1982, University of Chittagong, Rajshahi University, Khulna University, Jagannath University, Pabna University of Science & Technology, Jessore University of Science & Technology and Noakhali Science & Technology University, Bangabandhu Sheikh Mujibur Rahman science and technology University, Gopalganj.
+The universities are the University of Dhaka since 1964, Jahangirnagar University since 1982, University of Chittagong, Rajshahi University, Khulna University, Jagannath University, Pabna University of Science & Technology, Jessore University of Science & Technology and Noakhali Science & Technology University, Gopalganj Science and Technology University.
 All of these are government universities.
 There are also 20 private universities in Bangladesh offering pharmacy education.
 Among them Gono Bishwabidyalay, BGC Trust University Bangladesh (BGCTUB), Southeast University (SEU), East West University, Northern University Bangladesh since 2003, Daffodil International University, University of Science and Technology Chittagong (USTC), Stamford University Bangladesh (SUB), Manarat International University (MIU), Dhaka International University (DIU), The University of Asia Pacific, International Islamic University Chittagong, North South University, ASA University Bangladesh (ASAUB), City University (CU) and University of Development Alternative (UODA), Bangladesh University(BU) are the top rated private universities.
 It is the best for home and abroad students.
 The B.Pharm. is completed in 4 years and the M.Pharm. in one year.
 Pharmacy Council of Bangladesh (PCB) is the Professional Regulatory Authority for Pharmacists in Bangladesh.